a-stachu/flask-texting-api/README.md

 ### /remove | [url](http://localhost:5000/remove)

 [REMOVE] view function is protected by `@login_required` function and uses the very same mechanism as [EDIT] view function - `validate_on_submit()` checks POST request and its validation, and the database is queried to find records that match the criteria (`id`).
 If they do not match, user is redirected back to `(/remove)` view, and if they match, the record with this exact id is removed from the database.
-Once again, messages available to removal are shown on the same page to easen the burden of choosing records to delete.
+Once again, messages available to removal are shown on the same page to ease the burden of choosing records to delete.

 ```
 @app.route('/remove', methods=('GET', 'POST'))